 Ticks are an annoying and potentially dangerous pest throughout most of the United States and the world.
-Not only do they suck your blood (and not in some sexy, sparkly vampire way either), they can carry diseases such as lyme disease, tick paralysis, Rock Mountain spotted fever, and more.
+Not only do they suck your blood (and not in some sexy, sparkly vampire way either), they can carry diseases such as lyme disease, tick paralysis, Rocky Mountain spotted fever, and more.

 Protecting yourself, your children, and your animals against tick bites is therefore very important.
 Although there are chemicals that can help repel and kill ticks on yourself, your children, and your animals, some work better than others.
 In fact, a significant minority of people claim that DEET, one of the most popular, not only doesn't repel ticks, it actually attracts them!

 Some tick-repelling chemicals also have serious health concerns, especially for young children and pets.
 Some dogs have very serious reactions to certain chemicals, including seizures and even death, and unfortunately, there's no real way to know in advance if your dog will be one of them.